Jerjes0/Jerjes0.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jerjes Aguirre-Chavez is an incoming Data Science PhD student at the Halıcıoğlu Data Science Institute, University of California, San Diego.
-His research interests encompass responsible machine learning, data mining, and the application of artificial intelligence in clinical decision-making.
-Currently, he serves as a Data Scientist II at ClimateAi, focusing on climate risk management, hurricane forecasting, and flood forecasting.
+Jerjes Aguirre-Chavez is a Data Science PhD student at the Halıcıoğlu Data Science Institute, University of California, San Diego.
+His research interests include responsible machine learning, data mining, and the application of artificial intelligence in clinical decision-making and scientific discovery.
+Currently, he is conducting a rotation in the Voytek Lab, exploring the use of Large Language Models (LLMs) to advance neuroscience research.
+Previously, Jerjes worked as a Data Scientist II at ClimateAi, focusing on climate risk management, hurricane forecasting, and flood forecasting.
 {style="text-align: justify;"}